fabquenneville/mediacurator/docs/_sources/usage/use_cases.rst.txt

 Use cases
 =========

-The main reasons to use MediaCurator would be the following:
+The main reasons to use mediacurator would be the following:

 * :ref:`list_cmd` on a video library such as:
     - How many videos of the lot are in HD vs standard or substandard definitions